 A two-part taped interview, July, 1989, recorded as Desani turned 80.
 Currently available on YouTube:

-For decades Desani kept a journal which at his death comprised many documents.
-Some — or all — of these papers were donated to the University of Texas at Austin Ransom Center in 2007.
+For decades Desani kept a journal which at his death comprised many volumes.
+Some or all of these notebooks were donated to the University of Texas at Austin Ransom Center in 2007.
 Desani's last published piece, India for the Plain Hell of It, The New Yorker, June 23, 1997, utilized excerpts from his journals to provide an autobiographical narrative of his return to India in the early '50s.